 Funding Smarter Science though the International Foundation for Ethical Research

-As part of our long-standing commitment to advancing science without harming animals, NAVS awards an annual grant to our partner organization, the International Foundation for Ethical Research (IFER), to support scientists developing alternatives to the use of animals in biomedical research, safety testing and education.
+As part of our long-standing commitment to advancing smarter science without harming animals, NAVS awards an annual grant to our partner organization, the International Foundation for Ethical Research (IFER), to support scientists developing alternatives to the use of animals in biomedical research, safety testing and education.

 IFER, which was founded by NAVS nearly 40 years ago, provides fellowships to the best and brightest graduate students who share our vision of promoting humane scientific advancements while sparing animal suffering.
 The students are selected as Graduate Student Fellowship recipients during a rigorous process in which IFER’s Scientific Advisory Board chooses projects based on their scientific merit as well as for the likely impact the research will have on the reduction, refinement or replacement of animal use.
 Priority is given to projects most likely to replace animal use.